 Each list was progressively refined by investigation until the smallest number of matches was obtained.
 The average number in the smallest refined category developed in each case was seven .
 Ten Punchbowl burials were determined to represent smaller portions of one of the other twenty-five “Unknowns” recovered that had significant amounts of body parts present.
 One case was fully investigated and determined to be the partial remains of a specifically named, previously identified and resolved casualty.
 In these eleven cases disinterment was not recommended.
 Disinterment and a full forensic review was recommended in 25 of the 36 Punchbowl cases investigated.
 The investigation in 12 of these cases resulted in the smallest refined number of matches being five or less, including one case which was refined to only a single match to the specific unknown casualty.

 It was reported by the Director of Intelligence of the Joint POW/MIA Accounting Command (JPAC) that the agency’s Laboratory Scientific Director refused to read any Investigative Reports seeking to identify an unknown casualty if the investigator utilized biometric profiling during the investigation.
-As a result of this illogical and arrogant stance, not a single USS West Virginia “Unknown” from the Punchbowl was ever the subject of a JPAC forensic examination.
+As a result of this stance, not a single USS West Virginia “Unknown” from the Punchbowl was ever the subject of a JPAC forensic examination.

 Fortunately, JPAC was disbanded under an avalanche of media reported scandals.
 The new Defense POW/MIA Accounting Agency (DPAA) finally read Chief Stone’s Investigative Reports and the disinterments of the USS West Virginia unknowns began on June 13, 2017, over five years after the original reports and recommendations for identification were made to JPAC by Chief Stone.